 “So what?” the other responded.
 “Does that make a difference?
 The ghost was dead then and he’s still dead now.”

-“I know that!
-What I’m saying is, don’t you think someone would have seen him again in all that time?”
+“I know!
+What I’m saying is, don’t you think someone would have seen him again since?”

 “Well maybe we did!” the burly man replied and turned to look out of his window.
 “Maybe we did.”